 Knotty alder when finished, is a rich-looking wood that blends well with cherry.
 It has a very uniform light brown color with a reddish tinge and has a fairly straight-grained, uniform texture.
 Knotty alder may contain pin knots, open and closed knots of various sizes, checking and mineral streaks; these are typical and not considered defects.
 Some knots may be in locations which affect hardware placement.

-Painted products which are applicable to the face frames/accessories of Thermofoil door styles and orders in Paint finishes, have certain inherent characteristics that must be expected.
+Painted products have certain inherent characteristics that must be expected.
 Small hairline cracks may appear where wood joints occur in door/drawer fronts.
 Also, some grain patterns of wood may be apparent through painted finishes.
 Lighter painted finishes should be expected to show a slight color change over time.
 These characteristics are inherent and will not be considered defective.